Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-05-Debugging-Tools-and-Techniques/quiz.md

 # Quiz: Debugging Tools and Techniques

-!!! quiz "Question 1"
+!!! quiz "Check your understanding"

-    What is debugging?
+    1. What is debugging?

         - Removing comments from code
         - Optimizing code for better performance
         - Finding and fixing errors in code { data-correct }
         - Compiling code to machine language

-!!! quiz "Question 2"
-    Which type of bug prevents code from running at all?
+    2. Which type of bug prevents code from running at all?

         - Logic errors
         - Runtime errors
         - Syntax errors { data-correct }
         - Performance errors

-!!! quiz "Question 3"
-    What happens when a runtime error occurs?
+    3. What happens when a runtime error occurs?

         - The code won't compile
         - The code runs but crashes during execution { data-correct }
         - The code produces incorrect results
         - The code runs slowly

-!!! quiz "Question 4"
-    In the factorial debugging activity, what was wrong with `range(n)`?
+    4. In the factorial debugging activity, what was wrong with `range(n)`?

         - It included zero in the multiplication { data-correct }
         - It was too slow
         - It used too much memory
         - It caused a syntax error

-!!! quiz "Question 5"
-    What is the simplest debugging technique?
+    5. What is the simplest debugging technique?

         - Using breakpoints
         - Adding print statements { data-correct }
         - Single line stepping
         - Using watches

-!!! quiz "Question 6"
-    What is a breakpoint?
+    6. What is a breakpoint?

         - A syntax error in code
         - A marker that pauses program execution { data-correct }
         - A type of loop
         - A function parameter

-!!! quiz "Question 7"
-    When debugging the factorial function, what should factorial(0) return?
+    7. When debugging the factorial function, what should factorial(0) return?

         - 0
         - 1 { data-correct }
         - undefined
         - an error

-!!! quiz "Question 8"
-    What debugging technique lets you monitor specific variables during execution?
+    8. What debugging technique lets you monitor specific variables during execution?

         - Breakpoints
         - Watches { data-correct }
         - Print statements
         - Single stepping

-!!! quiz "Question 9"
-    Which statement is used to check preconditions and postconditions in Python?
+    9. Which statement is used to check preconditions and postconditions in Python?

         - print()
         - if
         - assert { data-correct }
         - try

-!!! quiz "Question 10"
-    What is "single line stepping"?
+    10. What is "single line stepping"?

         - Writing code one line at a time
         - Executing code one line at a time { data-correct }
         - Deleting code one line at a time
         - Commenting code one line at a time

-!!! quiz "Question 11"
-    In the buggy factorial function, why did factorial(1) return 0?
+    11. In the buggy factorial function, why did factorial(1) return 0?

         - The function was called incorrectly
         - range(1) produces [0], so 1 × 0 = 0 { data-correct }
         - There was a division by zero
         - The variable wasn't initialized

-!!! quiz "Question 12"
-    What should you do FIRST when debugging?
+    12. What should you do FIRST when debugging?

         - Fix the code immediately
         - Ask someone else for help
         - Reproduce the bug consistently { data-correct }
         - Rewrite the entire function